MarcDiethelm/terrificjs-extensions/README.md

 ### Tc.Module.prototype.subscribe
  Simplify connector channel subscription

- Because the second parameter to sandbox.subscribe() (this) often is forgotten.
- Plus, connecting to multiple channels requires you to call subscribe for every channel.
+ Simpler subscribe without need for the second parameter to sandbox.subscribe `this` which is often forgotten.
+Additionally this method allows connecting to multiple channels at once.
  * @author Simon Harte <simon.harte@namics.com>
  * @param {...string} channels - Connector channels to subscribe to